Located in Rudy, Arkansas

 Homework

-Roxie is a good girlDo your best to set up training sessions several times a week in controlled environments.
+If your dog is having a specific issue with a trigger or location, do your best to set up training sessions several times a week in controlled environments.
 The more you set it up so your dog has a high probability of success, the faster you will correct the behavior.

 Keep sessions short.
 Less than 10 minutes.
-This is hard on your dog!
+Being calm can hard on your dog!

 At the End of This Step

-You should see the unwanted behavior gradually disappear.
+You should see the unwanted behavior gradually grow less frequent, and then disappear.
+Work new triggers and locations as they present themselves.